 The curriculum at McGeorge School of Law has been designed to prepare students with

 the key skills and competencies needed to demonstrate these learning outcomes in the

 Each student will

-- Demonstrate the ability to conduct domestic and international legal research;
+- Demonstrate the ability to strategize, develop, and conduct efficient legal research

 - Demonstrate the ability to identify and understand foundational concepts in international

 - Demonstrate communication skills, including effective listening and critical reading,